 Often, these two goals are in conflict — for instance the sales leader wants to run a promotional incentive to encourage the partner base to increase sales for the quarter by offering partners free product if they hit a specific revenue goal.

-As a chief channel officer, your job is to help the field hit their objective.
+As a CCO, your job is to help the field hit their objective.
 But you know this promotion will favor the largest and most price-oriented partners who follow demand at the expense of the partners who create demand.
 As a partner in sales, your role as head of channel is to offer alternatives that motivate the channel to move deals faster while protecting the fundamental fairness of your program and rewarding your demand creators for new business.
 So, you offer an alternative — free passes to your upcoming partner event as well as incremental marketing dollars for new business generated.
 This plays to the cost-focused models that exist at many product-oriented partners while protecting the pricing structure in the market for subsequent quarters.

 As a sales leader, your role as a channel leader is to support revenue growth while ensuring the overall business stays attractive for both present and future partners.